 1. Preheat oven to 350* F. Spritz an 8-inch springform pan lightly with cooking spray.

-2. Make crust: Blitz Oreos, melted butter, sugar, pumpkin spice and salt together in a food processor until you have wet sand.
+2. Make the crust: Blitz Oreos, melted butter, sugar, pumpkin spice, and salt together in a food processor until you have wet sand.
 Press into the bottom of the pan, leaving a 1-inch lip around the perimeter.
 A pint glass works so well for this.
 Bake for 7 minutes, cool.

 3. If your cream cheese feels cool to the touch, your cheesecake will be lumpy.
 Microwave it gently at half power until lukewarm, about 45 seconds.
 Using an electric mixer, beat the cream cheese and whipping cream until very smooth.
 Add in the sugars, beating on medium speed and scraping down the sides of the bowl.

-5. Pour batter into crust.
-Place the pan on top of a baking sheet, then wrap with wet dish towels--see below*.
+5. Pour batter into the crust.
+Place the pan on top of a baking sheet, then wrap it with wet dish towels--see below*.
 Bake for 60 minutes.
-Center should have a slight wobble, the top will have light color.
-Turn off oven, crack the door and let it cool 1 hour.
+The center should have a slight wobble; the top will have light color.
+Turn off the oven, crack the door and let it cool 1 hour.

 Once you pour the cheesecake batter into the pan, tap it a bit on the counter to dispel any air bubbles.
 If any rise to the surface, pop them gently with a knife before baking.